helmedeiros/blog/content/en/posts/2010-05-08-applying-xp-strategies.md

   - software-engineering-series
 ---

-> **Series: Software Engineering Fundamentals** | **Part 10 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_
+> **Series: Software Engineering Fundamentals** | **Part 10 of 11** > _Delivered at Universidade Potiguar (UnP) in 2010_

-**In the tenth and final lecture** of the Software Engineering course at Universidade Potiguar (UnP), we focused on the concrete application of **Extreme Programming (XP)**.
+**In the tenth lecture** of the Software Engineering course at Universidade Potiguar (UnP), we focused on the concrete application of **Extreme Programming (XP)**.
 We moved beyond theory and into the daily rhythm of teams: management, workspace, planning, development, design, and testing.
 XP stopped being just a set of practices—it became a survival strategy for delivering real-world software.

 ## Managing with Principles, Not Titles